BACKGROUND

 TECHNOLOGY

-The combination of plasmonic nano-hole grating structures with Ge photodetectors can translate even small refractive index changes directly into photocurrent changes, which can be read out without complex spectrometer-based signal processing and are available for on-chip further processing or wireless data transmission.
+The combination of plasmonic nano-hole grating structures with Ge photodetectors can translate even small refractive index changes directly into photocurrent changes, which can be read out without complex spectrometer-based signal processing and are available for further on-chip processing or wireless data transmission.
 This enables miniaturized sensor solutions for mobile use or as part of sensor networks.

 ADVANTAGES